arangodb/arangodb/README.md

 aggregation point for your data.

-To get started, try one of our 10 minutes [tutorials](https://www.arangodb.com/tutorials) in your favourite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).
+To get started, try one of our 10 minutes [tutorials](https://www.arangodb.com/tutorials) in your favorite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).

 For the impatient: [download](https://www.arangodb.com/download) and install ArangoDB.
-Start the server `arranged` and point your browser to `http://127.0.0.1:8529/`.
+Start the server `aranged` and point your browser to `http://127.0.0.1:8529/`.

 Key Features in ArangoDB
 ------------------------